Brexit: So what does this mean for UK entrepreneurial businesses?

-Q: What does this mean in relation to the future availability of funding from the Institutions which receive EU funding (eg Scottish Investment Bank and Scottish Loan Fund)?
+Q: What does this mean in relation to the future availability of funding from the Institutions which receive EU funding (eg Scottish Investment Bank)?

 A: Institutions throughout the UK receive substantial funding from Europe and, in the long term, this must be likely to fall away.
 However, in the short term, nothing will change as these funding programs will have their own commitment periods which will have some time left to run.
 It is perhaps the non-renewal of these funding programs in the medium term which could have the greatest impact.
-Given the recognised importance of many EU backed funding institutions within the UK (eg the Scottish Investment Bank and the Scottish Loan Fund), it is likely that the UK and Scottish governments (as applicable) would try to ensure that they, or some successor organisations, are able to continue to service the market although it remains to be seen whether the levels of financial support can be maintained.
+Given the recognised importance of many EU backed funding institutions within the UK (eg the Scottish Investment Bank), it is likely that the UK and Scottish governments (as applicable) would try to ensure that they, or some successor organisations, are able to continue to service the market although it remains to be seen whether the levels of financial support can be maintained.
 It is important that any UK institution which relies on funding from the EU gives a clear and transparent statement as soon as possible to help ensure that companies can start to make contingency plans.
 So far there have not been many statements as the institutions continue to monitor the situation

 A: Yes.
 The only thing that is certain is uncertainty.
-It will be a number of months (best case) before the banks feel that the economic stability which we have enjoyed in the last few years has been regained.
 Uncertainty is the enemy of investment; particularly debt.
 Banks are likely to increase the cost of borrowing as a result of this uncertainty and their increased costs of borrowing (which is inevitable with the increase in the interest rates set by the Bank of England and if they’re having to consider issues with “passporting”).
 Borrowers may find that the costs of refinancing their debt has gone up, perhaps to unaffordable levels.
 Banks may simply refuse to refinance in some cases.
 Financial and other covenants are likely to become more onerous, and we may start to see the introduction of Brexit-related events of default.

-A: EIS and SEIS are subject to EU rules on the State Aid.
-This also applies to VCT and other taxes such as R&D tax credits and EMI schemes.
-Only last year were the rules changed to ensure compliance with EU legislation.
+A: EIS and SEIS are subject to EU rules on State Aid.
+This also applies to VCT and other taxes such as R&D tax credits and EMI schemes (see other answers below).

 Q: Will this affect our plans to introduce an Enterprise Management Incentive (EMI) share option scheme or our existing EMI share option scheme?

 A: We have recently seen a lot of volatility the M&A market for businesses.
 With a notable slowdown in acquisitions as everyone waits to see what will happen with a number of potential sales being postponed until there is more certainty around Brexit.
-However, the longer term impact will depend on what sector you are working in but for most technology companies their markets are global and not simply the EU.
-Many of the fast growing companies that we work with by-pass the UK and European markets and head straight to the US and Asia as their core markets.
-Companies with best of breed technology will always get acquired and Brexit is unlikely to have a serious impact on these companies.
-Some foreign buyers may well be cautious in the short term until the public markets settle down but equally with a weaker pound there may be some bargains to be had.
-We have seen some foreign buyers continue with their acquisitions since 24 June where others have been put on hold.
-If you are in the latter category and not subject to an exclusivity period then it would be wise to look at other buyers as part of your contingency planning.
+However, the longer term impact will depend on what sector you are working in.
+Indeed, many of the fast growing companies that we work with by-pass the UK and European markets and head straight to the US and Asia as their core markets.
+Companies with best of breed technology will always get acquired and Brexit is unlikely to have a serious impact on these companies in the medium term.
+It should be noted, that in some circumstances, the period since the Brexit vote actually encouraged a flurry of M&A transactions.
+This was due to the low value of the pound together with foreign companies wanting to get a foothold in the UK prior to Brexit.
 If a foreign buyer is looking to delay their acquisition decision and have exclusivity extended then you will want them to make a quick decision and only allow an extension for a limited period of time.

 A: As a result of the likely loss of the benefits of ‘passporting’ from the UK within the EU and free movement of labour, we expect that every foreign business with a European headquarters will be considering their options and unfortunately several will already be taking steps to move to another EU jurisdiction.
 A number of large multinationals (Dyson, Panasonic, Honda and AIG– to name just a few) have been making headlines for moving their UK headquarters or operations to other jurisdictions, though many are claiming this is for reasons other than Brexit.
 Many other businesses will now be checking their lease terms to see if there is a break clause in their lease or making plans to put their property on the market.
 Those tied into a lease may find their landlords are less willing to agree to an early exit while high vacancy rates are on the horizon, however those who own their properties (especially in London and where able to move quickly) may benefit from the influx of non-EU investors looking to capitalise on the discounted property prices arising from the drop in the value of Sterling.
 For any members of staff working in such a business the issue will be whether they want to relocate and the relevant businesses will be required to consult with their staff.

-A: Any foreign business which has been planning to set up in the UK as their European headquarters will now be taking steps to move to another EU jurisdiction.
-It seems highly unlikely that Scotland will be in a position to negotiate any arrangements with the EU until the event of Brexit has occurred for the UK and we doubt any foreign business will wait to see if Scotland becomes part of the EU.
+A: Any foreign business which has been planning to set up in the UK as their European headquarters will now be considering taking steps to move to another EU jurisdiction.
+It seems highly unlikely that the UK will be in a position to negotiate any arrangements with the EU until the event of Brexit has occurred for the UK.
 This could be a very long wait and nothing is certain.
 As such we would expect countries like Ireland to do well out of the Brexit process and many other EU countries will be keen to attract such businesses.
-No doubt they will also be keen to see if the various EU institutions that are already headquartered in the UK would like to make a move to remain within the EU.

 A: Within the UK we have some of the best universities in the world, countless Nobel prize winners serve on their academic staffs and we out perform in relation to the publication of scientific papers.
 Innovation is central to our future and it is of critical importance that we continue to nurture our intellectual assets.
 As universities worry about future funding, they are likely to want to continue spinning out companies to increase their commercial arms and reduce their internal costs.
 However, spin-out companies will want to be mindful that spin-out deals may have a more financial impact on the university and therefore, they may want to drive a tougher bargain.
-As the Brexit deadline approaches, the following will be at least two years away and we will have plenty of notice of any anticipated changes to the existing arrangements as the Brexit negotiations continue in the months and years ahead.
+As the Brexit deadline approaches, the following will be at the forefront of everyone’s minds are:-

 - Visa and immigration requirements for foreign students;